 Typical Backpacker Budget

-Accomodation: You can take advantage of midweek discounts in Krakow especially which is full of weekend vistors from across Europe.
-Roughly 7 Euros should get you a bed for the night in any of the major towns.
+Accommodation: You can take advantage of midweek discounts in Krakow especially which is full of weekend visitors from across Europe.
+Roughly 10-12 Euros should get you a bed for the night in any of the major towns.

-Transport: Single tickets on the metro/trams are about a Euro and if you’re staying anywhere for a while then a month pass is excellent value.
-The express trains between Krakow and Warsaw and also Katowice and Warsaw (there’s not alot to see in Katowice!) are very quick, much quicker than any of the trains in Britain for example and cost about 90PLN with discounts for students/under 26’s.
+Transport: Single tickets on the metro/trams are 1-2 Euros and if you’re staying anywhere for a while then a month pass is excellent value.
+The express trains between Krakow and Warsaw and also Katowice and Warsaw (there’s not alot to see in Katowice!) are very quick, much quicker than any of the trains in Britain for example with discounts for students/under 26’s.
 There are also slower trains and buses that link these cities and the rest of the country at a much cheaper rate with fares starting at the equivalent of around 10 Euros for Krakow-Warsaw train travel for example.
 Poland is a major crossroads between East and West on the European rail map and there are sleeper trains you can catch to pretty much anywhere from Berlin to Kiev or Bucharest.
-It’s cheaper going east and it might be worthwhile getting an Interail pass if you intend to travel around a lot in the wider region.
+It’s cheaper going east and it might be worthwhile getting an Interrail pass if you intend to travel around a lot in the wider region.

 This article by guest writer Ann was originally published way back in October 2010.
 Light updates were most recently applied to time sensitive info in April 2023.